-- air atomized, 99.5% purity aluminium powder (impurities specified by supplier: Si 0.15, Fe 0.15, Mg 0.02 and Cu 0.03 wt.-%), particle size: 28% < 20 / 23% 20-40 / 49% > 40 μm, delivered by Fluka, - air atomized, 99.94% purity aluminium powder, (Mg content 2.3 ppm) particle size: $48.7\% < 20 / 42.9\% 20-40 / 8.5\% > 40 \mu m$, delivered by ECKA Granulate GmbH.
+- air atomized, 99.5% purity aluminium powder (impurities specified by supplier: Si - 0.15, Fe - 0.15, Mg - 0.02 and Cu - 0.03 wt.-%), particle size: 28% <20 / 23% 20-40 / 49% >40 μm, delivered by Fluka, - air atomized, 99.94% purity aluminium powder, (Mg content 2.3 ppm) particle size: 48,7% <20 / 42,9% 20-40 / 8,5% > 40 μm, delivered by ECKA GmbH.

+Sintering processes were studied using a horizontal NETZSCH 402E dilatometer.
 For dilatometry investigations the rectangular (14x4x4 mm3) green compacts were produced by uniaxial cold pressing at 200 MPa.
 Die lubrication by glycerol was used.
 This resulted in about 83% green density.
-Rectangular bend test samples (60x5x5 mm3) were prepared by double action pressing also at 200 MPa and die lubrication.
-The green density of these samples was about 89%.
-Sintering processes were studied using a horizontal NETZSCH 402E dilatometer.
-Different sintering atmospheres were used: nitrogen, nitrogen/hydrogen mixtures, argon, argon/hydrogen mixtures and vacuum (10-3 Pa).
+Different sintering atmospheres were used: nitrogen, nitrogen/hydrogen mixtures, argon, argon/hydrogen mixtures and vacuum (10^{-3} Pa) .
 The gas flow rate was 100 ml/min through the dilatometer's furnace tube (the inner diameter 35 mm).
-Nitrogen, hydrogen and argon used in current investigations were high purity gases with a dew point below -70°C and oxygen content below 5 ppm.
+The exact compositions of sintering atmospheres in vol.-% is given in Figs. 1-6.
+Nitrogen, hydrogen and argon used in current investigations were high purity gases with a dew point below -70° C and oxygen content below 5 ppm.
 Dimensional changes were monitored during the whole realized temperature-time program: heating at 20 K/min to the isothermal sintering temperature of 600°C, at which the samples were held for 2 hours, and cooling at 20 K/min to RT.

 Nitrogen and oxygen content in sintered specimens was measured by LECO analyzer.
 Surface analysis on "fresh" fracture surfaces of sintered compacts was made by Auger electron spectroscopy.
 These measurements were performed in a Scanning Auger Microprobe PHI660 (Physical Electronics, USA) with primary electrons of 10 keV, 40 nA and an energy resolution of $\Delta E/E = 0.6$ %.
 Under the given conditions the beam diameter was about 400 nm.
 Fracture was carried out under ultra high vacuum conditions by the impact fracture stage of the PHI660.
 For depth profiling the samples were sputtered by 1.5 keV argon ions with an equivalent sputtering rate in SiO2 of about 3 nm/min.
-Bend test specimens were sintered in a laboratory tube furnace accordingly to the same temperature-time program.
-3-point bend test for green and sintered compacts were performed.